-Applications for 2023 Creative Arts Fellowships are now closed.
-Applications for the 2024 program will open in early 2023.
+Applications for the 2024 Creative Arts Fellowships are now closed.
+Applications for the 2025 Fellowships program will open on 12 March 2024.

 Creative Arts Fellowships offer $10,000 to support writers and artists to spend four weeks at the National Library researching and developing a new artistic concept, artwork or body of work inspired or informed by the collections.
 Two Fellowships are available:

-- copies of collection materials (within set limits and according to access and copyright conditions)
+- high resolution copies of collection materials if required for publication or other public uses (within set limits and according to access and copyright conditions).

 Note: The funding will only be paid to the individual.
 It is recommended Fellows seek financial advice as the grant may have tax implications.